 ReadWriteServe--Partnership for Literacy Action Initiatives brings together UNC Charlotte and community-based resources to address increasingly complex literacy needs of students and their families in the Southeastern U.S. through service, research and community-based programs that are culturally relevant and focused on community needs.
-More than 1150 UNC Charlotte students and staff have worked with over 1800 K-12 students in the greater Charlotte region in ReadWriteServe programs.
+ReadWriteServe programs have trained more than 1,800 volunteers as tutors working with 3500 K-12 learners in North Carolina.

 The Goals of ReadWriteServe